Ceciliogq/dotfiles/README.md

 ## Next times

 Whenever there is an update in the dotfiles, just refresh repo with `git pull` and changes will be updated automatically.

+Note: if different versions are required for different machines, create branches for each machine and follow the previous steps.